This page details some of the ways in which you can help financially the work of the Church in the parish of Braddan.

 If you pay Isle of Man income tax, donations and covenants are two tax-effective ways in which you can help.

-This is because the Parochial Church Council is in law a charity (it is exempted by the Religious Charities Regulations 1999 from registration under the Charities Registration Act 1989).
+This is because the Parochial Church Council is in law a charity (as an ecclesiastical charity it is exempt from registration under the Charities Registration and Regulation Act 2019).
 You can claim tax relief for gifts or covenanted payments, or for both.

 (If you do not pay Isle of Man income tax you should take appropriate advice.)